-Listen to the audio podcast featuring Senthil Kumar, VP of Digital Marketing, Stan Ventures and Andy Capaloff, COO, Curatti where they speak about the changing trends in guest posting and the right approach that outreach experts must follow for successful blog placement.
+Listen to the audio podcast featuring Senthil Kumar, VP of Digital Marketing, Stan Ventures and Andy Capaloff, COO, Curatti where they speak about the changing trends in guest posting and the right approach that blogger outreach agencies must follow for successful blog placement.

 Tune in now!